This post has been modified to reflect new information since its original publication.

 - You can respond to them in hopes of resolving the reviewer’s complaint and getting them to revise their review.

 - You can publish so many positive reviews that you essentially drown out the negative voices.

 The best results, though, usually come from combining all four strategies.
 Below we’ll talk about these four strategies specifically, as well as some best practices that can help you apply the strategies easily.

 1. Repair your business

 The first step is to see what you can do to address those common complaints.
-While you should only give so much weight to rude and abusive reviews, if the same problem keeps coming up, it’s likely affecting far more customers than just those willing to complain on the Internet.
-Find and address those problems before you do anything else; listening to your critics and acting accordingly is your most effective tool for preventing bad reviews on the Internet.
+While you should only give so much weight to rude and abusive reviews, if the same problem keeps coming up, it’s likely affecting far more customers than just those willing to complain on the internet.

 2. Erase negative reviews

 It seems like such a simple solution: Just ask the website to delete the review!
 Sadly, eliminating bad reviews is never this easy.
 The problem is that, according to Section 230 of the Communications Decency Act, websites aren’t liable for what their users post.

 Whatever you do, don’t hire anybody who promises to remove content from review sites for you.